crate/cloud-reference/docs/overview.rst

 A private endpoint, or private link, is a mechanism that allows a secure, private connection to your cluster.
 Effectively, it allows you to bypass the public internet when accessing the environment where your cluster is deployed.
+Note that private endpoints don't work accross providers, meaning that if you want to securely access your AWS cluster, you must do so from within the AWS environment.

 If you're interested in this feature, fill out the provided form by clicking "Request Private Link".